U60NMTMiner/husky_coal_mine_sim/README.md

 ```

 Note 4: The available robots in this package are stored in the /husky_coal_description/urdf directory and include:
-i)husky_OS1-64_arch.urdf.xacro -> Husky with box (drone house) and an Ouster OS1-64 LiDAR on a rail/arch - (mostly used and updated version)
+i)husky_OS1-64_arch.urdf.xacro -> Husky with box (drone house) and an Ouster OS1-64 LiDAR on a rail/arch - (mostly used and most updated version)
 ii)husky_1vel_arch.urdf.xacro -> Husky with box (drone house) and a Velodyne VLP-16 LiDAR on a rail/arch
 iii)husky_4vel.urdf.xacro -> Husky with box (drone house) and 4 Velodyne VLP-16 LiDAR
 iv)husky_4vel.urdf.xacro -> Husky with a Velodyne VLP-16 LiDAR